Computing canonical images in permutation groups with Graph Backtracking: Introduction and background

 In previous work, we have discussed methods for calculating minimal and canonical images (see \cite{minimal-canonical}), building on the work of Linton (\cite{linton-smallest-image}).
 Minimal images are a special case of canonical images, using a total ordering of the underlying set.
-Also, this previous work was limited to the induced action of a permutation group on sets of subsets.
+This previous work was limited to the induced action of a permutation group on subsets of a set.
 Another important special case is finding canonical images of graphs (Nauty, see \cite{nauty}).
-Just for completeness, we mention the related but different problem of finding a canonical member of \textit{every} orbit under a given group action.
+For completeness, we mention the related but very different problem of finding a canonical member of \textit{every} orbit under a given group action.
 This problem is treated in \cite{orbiter}.
-We are also aware of related work by Schweitzer and Wiebking on canonical images from a more general perspective (see \cite{WiebkingCanonical}), but we do not discuss it here because, as far as we understand, this work considers the problem only from a theoretical perspective and is not intended to lead to a practical algorithm.
+There is also related work by Schweitzer and Wiebking on canonical images from a more general perspective (see \cite{WiebkingCanonical}), but we do not discuss it here.
+As far as we understand, their work considers the problem from a theoretical perspective and is not intended to lead to a practical algorithm, and in particular we cannot compare our methods to theirs in terms of performance.

-In this paper we describe a general framework for practically finding canonical images.
+In this paper we describe a general and practical framework for finding canonical images.
 Our results build on Graph Backtracking (\cite{gb-published} and \cite{GBpkg}), which itself builds on Nauty and on the search method developed by Jeffrey Leon, known as Partition Backtracking.
-The Graph Backtracking framework implies that we will use some concepts that we have introduced in previous articles -- with minor changes and a stronger focus on practical implementation.
+The use of the Graph Backtracking framework implies that we will re-use some concepts that we have introduced in previous articles, but with minor changes and with a stronger focus on practical implementation.
+While it is helpful to be familiar with \cite{gb-published} when reading this article, it is not absolutely necessary, because we state the most important definitions and results and explain how we adapted them for this new work.

 We begin with general comments and some examples for motivation, set-up and notation in Section~\ref{sec-prelim}.
-There we also adjust earlier definitions for the purpose of this article and introduce some new definitions.
-In Section 3 we explain how we build search trees, again with examples for illustration, and then in Section 4 we explain how we construct canonical images from such search trees.
+There we also adjust some earlier definitions for the purpose of this article, and introduce some new definitions.
+In Section 3 we explain the core of our technique, an how we build search trees, again with examples for illustration, and then in Section 4 we explain how we construct canonical images from such search trees.
 Section 5 discusses some experiments, including comparisons with earlier work.
 We close with a few final remarks and an appendix with some additional comments and results, including further details relevant for implementation.